wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   wrapup or paused.
 * The :ref:`bus-service_registered_event` and :ref:`bus-service_deregistered_event` bus messages have
   been added.
+* SIP endpoints created through the REST API will not appear in the web interface until they have been associated with a line
+* Due to limitations in the database, only a limited number of optional parameters can be configured on a SIP endpoint.
+Consult the :ref:`confd_changelog` for further details

 Please consult the following detailed upgrade notes for more information: